 Annual Report 2020

-Eppendorf AG achieves record revenue and best result in the company’s history in 2020
+Eppendorf SE achieves record revenue and best result in the company’s history in 2020

 Global business performance in 2020 exceeds expectations